RCCRAFT1/E47/README.md

-# E47
+# GSJWJ
-E47 is Open Source Computer management software made and developed by Joseph T. and RCCRAFT.
+GSJWJ is Open Source Computer management software made and developed by Joseph T. and RCCRAFT.
 The software will run on ChromeOS.
 # THIS SOFTWARE IS IN DEVELOPMENT!
 INSTALL AND USE AT YOUR OWN RISK